ForgeRock/exampleOAuth2Clients/spa-appauth/README.md

                 document.getElementsByTagName("body")[0].appendChild(mainScript);
             }
         }
+    })
+    .then(function () {
+        AppAuthHelper.getTokens();
     });
-    // In this application, we want tokens immediately, before any user interaction is attempted AppAuthHelper.getTokens();
 }());
 </script>
 ```

 Notice how the `SessionCheck` module is initialized within the `tokensAvailableHandler`.
 This is required because `SessionCheck` can only operate once the user has logged in; it needs to know the name of that logged-in user.
 The name is available thanks to the `claims` details provided by `AppAuthHelper`.

 Once the tokens are available, the main SPA code can be loaded.
-This is what is what "app.js" is meant to represent.
-In this case, app.js is a trivial bit of jQuery code which makes a single request to the resource server and displays the result in the browser.
+This is what "app.js" is meant to represent.
+In this case, app.js is a trivial bit of JavaScript code which makes two requests to the resource servers and displays the result in the browser.
 It is more remarkable for what it does not do - it doesn't need to have any code to handle access tokens.
-This is because appAuthHelper intercepts the request and handles all logic related to the access token.
+This is because appAuthHelper intercepts the request and handles all logic related to the access token needed for that resource server.

 ## Running the Example Application